 Unlike the Grand Canyon, the north rim is undevelopted, but it offers the best views into the narrowest section of the canyon.

-Rugged CO92 (Google Earth image) offers some views into the canyon south of the national park.
+Rugged CO92 (Google Earth) offers some views into the canyon north of the national park.

 Deep, Steep and Narrow.